top of page

 Chapter 1

-A girl perhaps his age walked from around the corner at Southern Street, her dark hair behind her.
-She glanced at him as she passed and whistled two ascending notes, her black purse hanging by thin straps over her leather jacket.
+A girl, perhaps his age, walked from around the corner at Southern Street, her dark hair behind her as she passed.
+She glanced at him and whistled two ascending notes, her black purse hanging by thin straps over her leather jacket.

 bottom of page